 It’s never too late to learn.
 Let’s dance!

-The game starts at 6:30 and goes to about midnight.
+The game starts at 6:30 pm and goes to about midnight.
 Certainly, I don’t want to cut into their playing time, so I suggest we dance at 6 pm.
 After introductions, I set up my IPad and speaker which had the music all ready to go.
-Come to find out there is no wireless or internet connection in the house.
+Come to find out there’s no internet connection in the house.
 What was I thinking?
 Pearlene does have a cell phone, but it’s a flip phone.
 With that in mind, did I really think she had a computer?

 I only have about 30 minutes, so I better get this thing going.
 To begin, we discuss the elements of dancing.
 Specifically, directional movement, rock steps, and triple steps.
 We’ll use all three in our line dance.
 Now it’s time to start the combinations.
 Easy as 1, 2, 3.